Vivek-afk81/my_portfolio/README.md

-# my_portfolio
+# Portfolio
-This is my first personal portfolio website built using HTML and CSS.
-It showcases my projects, skills, and contact information.
-The website is designed to provide a clean and professional overview of my profile.
+This is my personal portfolio website built using HTML and CSS to present my technical journey, projects, and skills in a structured and professional format.
+It highlights my work in Data Structures, Machine Learning, AI systems, and software development, serving as a central hub for my academic and practical projects.